US Nuclear Plant Three Mile Island To Reopen To Power Microsoft - UrduPoint

 US Nuclear Plant Three Mile Island To Reopen To Power Microsoft

-Washington, (APP - UrduPoint / Pakistan Point News - 20th Sep, 2024) Three Mile Island, the site of America's worst nuclear accident, will restart operations to provide power to Microsoft, Constellation Energy announced Friday.
+Washington, (APP - UrduPoint / Pakistan Point News - 20th Sep, 2024) Three Mile Island, the site of America's worst nuclear accident, will restart operations to provide power to Microsoft, US electricity company Constellation Energy announced Friday.

+microsoft will use the capability to deliver its expanding AI and cloud services, which are putting pressure on local electricity providers as tech giants build more power-hungry data centers.

-The 20-year agreement involves restarting Unit 1, which "operated at industry-leading levels of safety and reliability for decades before being shut down for economic reasons exactly five years ago," the company said in a statement.
+The 20-year agreement involves restarting Unit 1, which "operated at industry-leading levels of safety and reliability for decades before being shut down for economic reasons exactly five years ago," Constellation said in a statement.

 Unit 1 was not involved in the 1979 partial nuclear meltdown at the Pennsylvania site.